luc-ribeiro/rotion-electron/README.md

 </br>

-A aplicação estará disponível no endereço `http://localhost:5173`
+The application will be available at `http://localhost:5173`

 <br>

-## 💻 Tecnologias
+## 💻 Technologies

 - Electron
 - React